abhinavg916/tasklist/README.md

 # Task List

-- Task List is a DOM manupilation based project using JavaScript
+- Task List is a DOM manupilation based mini-project using JavaScript

 ## Tech Used